Japanese visa renewal, part 1: tax forms (kazeishoumeisho and nozeishoumeisho)

 I'd asked for the wrong year of data - 2017's info wasn't available yet

-I'd also used some outdated postal forms, because they didn't update the website
+I'd also used some outdated versions of the postal forms, because they didn't update their website

 I needed to fill in another form and post that to them, at my own expense

-Oh, and they wouldn't be able to send my stamped, addressed envelope back... because I hadn't written my middle name on it.
+Oh, and they wouldn't be able to send my stamped, addressed envelope back either... because I hadn't written my middle name on it.

 I got as far as printing and filling out the missing form.
 It never got posted, though.

 Final step - go to the damn kuyakusho

 People started to notice I was getting frustrated with the system.
 To be fair, I was openly crying at my desk.
 Someone finally said 'just go to the bloody ward office, it's open late tonight'.

 That's what I did.
 Wiped the snot from my face, and shuffled there in shame.